Understanding Conveyance Deed: Meaning, Types, Purpose, and Key Differences

 Difference Between a Sale Deed and a Conveyance Deed

-While both documents deal with property transfer, they are not the same:
+While both the sale deed and the conveyance deed deal with property transfer, they are not the same:

 A Conveyance Deed is a fundamental legal document that ensures a seamless transfer of property ownership.
 Understanding its purpose, types, and legal implications can help buyers and sellers navigate property transactions with confidence.
 It is advisable to ensure proper documentation and legal compliance while executing a Conveyance Deed to avoid disputes and ensure a smooth transfer process.